axibase/axibase-charts/syntax/functions.md

 ### Description

-Get the value in the previous point of the series with `alias`.
-Relative to current point index can be controlled by the `offset` argument.
-This function can be executed in `value-expression`.
+Get the value of the previous point in the series named by the `alias` parameter.
+Relative to the current point, the index can be controlled by the `offset` argument.
+This function can be executed in a `value-expression`.

 ### Return value
 `number` - value of the previous point.